ScreaMy7/owasp-mastg/techniques/android/MASTG-TECH-XXXX.md

 aapt2 dump xmltree app.apk AndroidManifest.xml
 ```

-### Using Dumpsys:
+### Using Dumpsys

 Use adb to run the following command that will show all schemes:

 `adb shell dumpsys package com.example.package`

-### Using Android "App Link Verification" Tester:
+### Using the Android App Link Verification Tester

 Use the Android @MASTG-TOOL-014X Tester to list all deep links (list-all) or only app links (list-applinks):